Crane Accident Attorney on Long Island

 Cranes are huge and complex construction machinery requiring skilled operation, careful maintenance and responsible safety measures.
 When failures occur in any of these areas, death and serious injuries can result, not only to construction workers, but to bystanders as well.
-Unfortunately, with its volume of high-rise construction, the New York City area sees a too frequent occurrence of crane accidents.
+Unfortunately, with its volume of high-rise construction, the New York City and Long Island areas see a too frequent occurrence of crane accidents.

 For example, a wrongful death trial in New York concerning a Manhattan crane collapse that cost the lives of the crane operator and a sewer company worker, allegedly resulting from faulty critical crane repairs, was the subject of a recent news article.
 As reported, this incident occurred only 2 months after an earlier crane accident that killed 7 people in Manhattan.

 An experienced Long Island construction accident lawyer with Law Office of Cohen & Jaffe, LLP can help injured crane accident victims, whether they are construction workers or bystanders.
 Our attorneys have been successfully representing clients in construction accident claims for more than a dozen years and have more than 100 years of collective experience.
 We have recovered millions of dollars in settlements and verdicts for our clients on Long Island and throughout the New York metro area.

 We know your rights and fight for you.
 Contact us today for a free consultation and advice about your legal right to compensation.